BertilleT/land_cover_map_Transformers_SSL/README.md

 Object Recognition and Computer Vision project

 ## Data
-Flair1 data can be downloaded at https://ignf.github.io/FLAIR/
+Flair1 data can be downloaded at https://ignf.github.io/FLAIR/.
+The data are taken from the department 71 and 34 (D071 and D034).
 Sentinel2 data can be downloaded at https://ieee-dataport.org/competitions/2020-ieee-grss-data-fusion-contest#files

 ## Src